-The secret to smart snacking is choosing fiber-rich, real foods, which will fill you up, without filling you out, like this hummus on cucumber chips.
+The secret to smart snacking is choosing fiber-rich, real foods, which will fill you up without filling you out.
+Case in point: this hummus on cucumber chips recipe.

-While you could dunk any vegetables into a bowl of hummus, elevate your snacking by making these more hors d’oeuvres like: Slice cucumbers into “chips,” lay them out on a plate, and use two spoons to carefully dollop a little hummus on top of each.
+While you could dunk any vegetables into a bowl of hummus, elevate your snacking by making these more like hors d’oeuvres.
+Simply slice cucumbers into “chips,” lay them out on a plate, and use two spoons to carefully dollop a little hummus on top of each.

-Great for an after-school snack, or even a party appetizer, these are effortless and delicious!
+So enjoy this snack after school or after a workout.
+Even as a party appetizer, these are effortless and delicious!